abhinav-bit/website-1/README.md

 ### Developer Notes

 - We use [Prettier](https://prettier.io/).
 If you want to setup Prettier locally make sure to use our `.prettierrc`.
-This is optional as we have a GitHub bot that formats files if they're not already formatted correctly.
+This is optional as we have a gitHub bot that formats files if they're not already formatted correctly.
 - The site was not built with self-hosting in mind.
 This means important links like the Discord server and store are hardcoded at the moment.